sghctoma/writeups/hacktivity2015-avatao/01-reverse4/01-reverse4.md

 A few advice if you are interested in learning radare2 (and frankly, if you are into RE, you should be interested in learning r2 :) ):

-The framework has a lot of supplementary executables and a shitload of functionality - and they are very well documented.
+The framework has a lot of supplementary executables and a vast amount of functionality - and they are very well documented.
 I encourage you to read the available docs, and use the built-in help (by appending a ? to any command) extensively!
 E.g.: